-Please note that vacations and other outside activities scheduled during the school year will not be approved as an excused absence.
+Vacations and other outside activities scheduled during the school year ARE NOT considered an excused absence.
 Vacations and other activities should be scheduled outside of the academic calendar.

-Parents/guardians should not expect teachers to pre-assign work and/or lesson plans that will be covered during a student's absence.
+Missed Work: Parents/guardians should not expect teachers to pre-assign work and/or lesson plans that will be covered during a student's absence.
 Missed work will be placed in a file for students to complete once they return.
-Parents/guardians are responsible for any instruction necessary for their child to complete the work.
-The time allowed for taking tests or turning in assignments shall be the number of school days missed due to the absence.
+Students are responsible for making-up and submitting all missed classwork, homework assignments and/or tests.
+Parents/guardians are responsible for providing any instruction necessary for their child to complete their work.
+The time allowed for turning in missed work is equal to the number of days absent.
+For example, if the student was absent 2 days, they have 2 days to complete & submit their missed work.
+However, teachers may choose to extend the time for making up work if they believe the circumstances merit such action.
 Any work not received by the due date will receive a zero in the gradebook, negatively affecting a student's academic standing.